SimitTomar/Rest_Api_Test_Automation/videoPointers.md

 - Cucumber (Nodejs module for BDD, Gherkin Language)
 - Various keyword (Feature, Scenario, Given, When, Then, Examples and Background)

-### Add Cucumber Plugin for VSCode for and reload
+### Add Cucumber Plugin for VSCode and reload

 ### Hover over the steps and tell that the steps are undefined

 ### Explain that this is just plain english but we need nodejs code for the m/c to understand.
-Run the Feature file through Cli and show the logs, explain why that is hapenning

-### Create employee.steps.js (to cater to employees.feature.  tell that its a best practise to add **steps** in the name)

 ### Install Cucumber through npm install cucumber --save-dev command, cover the following aspecs:
 - npm install command